Transforming the goat shed at Wimpole

 Gifted to the Trust by Rudyard Kipling’s daughter Elsie Bambridge in 1976, the 17th-century Wimpole Hall in Cambridgeshire has benefited from a working farm and an abundance of apples for hundreds of years.

-Now we're making changes to embrace the spirit of the property’s history as a self-sustainable estate, growing everything from meat and fruit to electricity and heat.
+Now we're making changes to embrace the spirit of the property’s history as a self-sustainable estate, producing everything from meat and fruit to generating electricity and heat.

 Beautiful and useful energy